 Assessed the Australian Government's international programme to end VAWG evaluating the impact of investments to improved women's access to justice, services, and prevention.

-Evaluated successful Launched programs to prevent GenderPro, a VAWG.
-GWI evaluated first-of-its-kind the Rethinking Power Program developed by program-delivered virtually and Beyond Borders and available globally Raising Voices to assess -to professionalize, its impact in southeast standardize, and Haiti.
-This program is now strengthen the a proven solution that has reduced intimate partner field of gender within international violence by nearly 45%. development.
+Launched GenderPro, a first-of-its-kind program-delivered virtually and available globally -to professionalize, standardize, and strengthen the field of gender within international development.